Understanding signals

 Reviewing detect signals

-Detect signals will be available to review in the Dashboard via the Book Overview screen.
-Books with Detect signals for review will display a red flag in the Detect Signals column.
-The number beside the red flag represents the total number of Detect signals within the book.
-To access the Book Overview page, select the book you would like to review from the Book Listing page.
+Detect signals will be available to review in the Dashboard on the Book Overview screen.
+Books with Detect signals for review will display a red flag in the status column.

 The Book Overview page displays Detect signals at the Book and Document level.
 See below for details about the information contained in each panel on the Book Overview page.